Feed Better. Feel Better.®

 Once they’re latched, adjust your arms to support both their head and body so everyone stays comfortable.

-Mistake #3: Bringing Your Body to Your Baby’s Mouth
+Cause #3: Bringing Your Body to Your Baby’s Mouth

 If you’ve been taught to stroke your nipple on your baby’s lips and quickly move it into their mouth as soon as they open, you’re not alone.
 This method often treats latching like hitting a bullseye—but it can make things harder.